 - What data do you have that proves there is a demand or need?
 What are the sources of this data?
 Are they reliable?

 - What type of business location do you want to open?
-A brick-and-mortar location, an eCommerce store, a home-based business, a mobile business, or you’re going to adopt an omnichannel sales approach.
+A brick-and-mortar location, an eCommerce store, a home-based business, a mobile business, or you will adopt an omnichannel sales approach.

 - Who is your target market?
 What qualitative or quantitative data do you have?
 How will you reach your audience?

-- What will be unique about your retail business in terms of products or services?
+- What will be unique about your retail business regarding products or services?
 What do your competitors do?
 Is there a business similar to yours not far from you?

 - When do you set your break-even point?